 - 2016: He wins his first WSOP gold bracelet in the $1,500 Summer Solstice No Limit Hold’em event for $409,171.

-- 2019: Takes down three major tournaments in the course of 3 weeks – the $25,500 MILLIONS Super High Roller and the $10,300 MILLIONS Main Event at partypoker MILLIONS World Bahamas and the €10,300 No Limit Hold’em – 8-Handed (Event #1) at EPT Prague for a bit under $2 Million altogether
+- 2019: He takes down three major tournaments in the course of just 3 weeks – the $25,500 MILLIONS Super High Roller and the $10,300 MILLIONS Main Event at partypoker MILLIONS World Bahamas and the €10,300 No Limit Hold’em – 8-Handed (Event #1) at EPT Prague for a bit under $2 million combined.

 – Adrián Mateos’s Career –

 Given the fact that Mateos started playing high roller events at such a young age, he didn’t have time to do much else with his life before poker.

 In an interview with CalvinAyre.com in 2014, he had this to say about his beginnings:

 “I started playing poker when I was 16 years old.
 In the beginning I studied on my own.
 I loved the game, and read as much as I could.
 Then I moved to London with some other great players and things were different.
 My study involved talking with other people about hands.
 When you play in the High Rollers you meet so many great players, so it’s very good to talk about hands with them.
 You also have to work hard on your own.
 I also play online.
 It’s the best way to improve.
 You have trackers, and these help you study your game in more detail.”